harness/developer-hub/docs/infra-as-code-management/get-started-with-iacm/iacm-terms-and-concepts.md

 ## Variables

 Typically, IaC code is extensible through the ability to insert variables.
+Environment and Terraform variables are available.

-## Workflow
+## Workspace

-A single stage pipeline to take specific action regarding a specific resource stack.
-A single stack will have at a minimum the ability to provision and tear down the resources defined in the IaC code.
+A group of infrastructure resources.
+A workspace brings together IaC code, IaC variables, cloud provider connection, state and workflows.
+For Terraform, every stack has its own state file.